Perioral dermatitis can appear as a bumpy rash around the mouth. Doctors may recommend topical and oral medications to treat your symptoms.

 Use cosmetics with caution

 Avoid using heavy cosmetics or skin creams.
-Ask the doctor or dermatologist which moisturizers are acceptable to use.
-Try switching brands if you decide to continue using cosmetics.
+Ask a doctor or dermatologist which moisturizers are acceptable to use.
+Consider switching brands if you decide to continue using cosmetics.

 Switch to gentle cleansers and moisturizers.
-Ask your doctor or dermatologist for recommendations that would best suit your skin.
+A doctor or dermatologist can give recommendations for your skin.

 Protect your skin